Migraine: Causes, Symptoms And Treatment

 • Aura symptoms last for more than an hour.

-The migraine that lasts for over 72 hours and goes away on its own is known as status migrainosus.
-In case, a person has this type of migraine and it does not subside even after 72 hours then it is necessary to visit a general practitioner.
-People who get migraine attacks for more than 15 days every month maybe experiencing chronic migraine.
+A migraine that lasts for over 72 hours and goes away is known as status migrainosus.
+In case a person has this type of migraine, and it does not subside even after 72 hours, then it is necessary to visit a general practitioner.
+People who get migraine attacks for more than 15 days every month may be experiencing chronic migraine.
 This type of migraine can be treated with heavy medication.
 However, the continuous consumption of medicines can lead to more headaches.
-This is known as medication-overuse headaches and can increase the risk of anxiety, depression, panic disorder and stroke.
+This is known as medication-overuse headaches and can increase the risk of anxiety, depression, panic disorder, and stroke.
+Therefore, migraine headache treatment should be followed systematically with the constant guidance of a doctor.

-Even though the actual cause of migraine has not been found yet, it is sometimes associated with the decrease in the levels of a chemical called serotonin in a person’s body.
-It is likely that low serotonin levels causes change in the blood vessels in the brain.
+Even though the actual migraine causes or reasons have not been found yet, it is sometimes associated with a decrease in the levels of a chemical called serotonin in a person’s body.
+Low serotonin levels likely cause changes in the blood vessels in the brain.
 However, there is no information about what causes the changes in the serotonin levels.

 Some of the most common triggers of migraine are mentioned below.